Smart devices are devices that connect over the internet for exchanging data with other systems.

 Another problematic smart device are smart keys for cars.

-Even devices that nees to be connected to the internet for doing the job, like a router, can have serious security bugs.
+Even devices that need to be connected to the internet for doing the job, like a router, can have serious security bugs.

-Also when a device can be configured in a more secure way, it is not always easy for the end-user to understand the implications of an unsecure device, in some fortunate cases, the hackers might help you.
+Also when a device can be configured in a more secure way, it is not always easy for the end-user to understand the implications of an unsecured device, in some fortunate cases, the random people over the internet might help you.

-Sooner or later all devices connected to the internet, unless mantained and monitored regularly, will get hacked
+Sooner or later all devices connected to the internet, unless maintained and monitored regularly, will get hacked:

-One thing is certain: we do not know how to build secure devices, especially if connected to the internet.
+One thing is certain: we do not know how to build devices that are secure, especially if connected to the internet.

 Turning off some features is not always easy to understand, sometimes the hard way (like unplugging the affected hardware) is the easiest way.